 Prior to joining Titan Rock and Alpine, Martinez held key leadership roles at public and private operating companies such as XTO Energy, EXCO Resources, and Compass Production Partners.
 He previously also worked for service companies such as Schlumberger and internationally with Repsol‑YPF.

-He currently serves on the SPE Dallas Section Board, Texas Energy Council Board, Texas A&M’s AggieSTEM Advisory Board, and on the Boy Scouts of America–Circle Ten Council Executive Board.
+He has been part of the leadership of the SPE Dallas Section since 2016, in membership, program, and chairperson roles.
+He has authored two SPE papers related to reservoir modeling and completion design in the Haynesville Shale.
+He currently serves on the Texas Energy Council Board, Texas A&M’s AggieSTEM Advisory Board, and on the Boy Scouts of America–Circle Ten Council Executive Board.

 Martinez holds a BS in petroleum engineering from Texas A&M University and is a registered professional engineer in the state of Texas.

 Mohamed Al Marzouqi is senior vice president of development at ADNOC Upstream Directorate.
 He has been with ADNOC since 2005.
 He joined ZADCO (ADNOC Offshore) as a petroleum engineer in field development to head the maximum-reservoir-contact (MRC) well-design team during which first production began through MRC wells from an artificial island.
 As a senior manager for reservoir development at ZADCO, he developed reservoir management strategy to redevelop a multibillion-dollar project in the Upper Zakum field through artificial islands.
 He led the team in the development of integrated reservoir management for ADNOC Group.